CoreNetwork/Challenges/README.md

 FirstWeekStart: Wed, 12:00
 ```

-As you might have guessed, the entry is formatted like this: 3-letter weekday name, followed by a comma and the time in
+As you might have guessed, the entry is formatted like this: -letter weekday name, followed by a comma and the time in
 24-hour format. **Strings that violate this format will crash the plugin.**

 For the record, these are the weekday names the plugin recognises: